Entebbe raid: Attack route

 Taking off from Sharm el-Sheikh, the task force flew along the international flight path over the Red Sea, mostly flying at a height of no more than 30 m (100 ft) to avoid radar detection by Egyptian, Sudanese, and Saudi Arabian forces.
 Near the south outlet of the Red Sea the C-130s turned south and crossed into Ethiopian territory, passing west of Djibouti.
 From there, they went to a point northeast of Nairobi, Kenya.
 They turned west, passing through the African Rift Valley and over Lake Victoria.

 Two Boeing 707 jets followed the cargo planes.
 The first Boeing contained medical facilities and landed at Jomo Kenyatta International Airport in Nairobi, Kenya.
 The commander of the operation, General Yekutiel Adam, was on board the second Boeing, which circled over Entebbe Airport during the raid.

 The Israeli forces landed at Entebbe on 3 July at 23:00 IST, with their cargo bay doors already open.
 Because the proper layout of the airport was not known, the first plane almost taxied into a ditch.
 A black Mercedes car that looked like President Idi Amin's vehicle and Land Rovers that usually accompanied Amin's Mercedes were brought along.
 The Israelis hoped they could use them to bypass security checkpoints.
 When the C-130s landed, Israeli assault team members drove the vehicles to the terminal building in the same fashion as Amin.
 As they approached the terminal, two Ugandan sentries, aware that Idi Amin had recently purchased a white Mercedes, ordered the vehicles to stop.
 The first commandos shot the sentries using silenced pistols.
-This was against the plan and against the orders – the Ugandans were to be ignored, as they were believed not to open fire at this stage.
+This was against the plan and against the orders – the Ugandans were to be ignored, as they were believed not to be likely to open fire at this stage.
 An Israeli commando in one of the following Land Rovers opened fire with an unsuppressed rifle.
 Fearing the hijackers would be alerted prematurely, the assault team quickly approached the terminal.